 - A detailed outline or table of contents

 - A curriculum vitae

-- A brief prospectus explaining why, in the author's view, APP should publish the proposed book.
+- A brief prospectus explaining why, in the author's view, APA Publishing should publish the proposed book.

 Once complete, please send two full copies of your proposal to the Editor-in-Chief at the following address: